When Detectors Forget Forensics: Blocking Semantic Shortcuts for Generalizable AI-Generated Image Detection: Experiments

 \subsection{Implementation Details}

-We adopt the pre-trained \textbf{CLIP ViT-L/14}~\cite{clip} as our visual backbone.
-The network is optimized end-to-end using the AdamW~\cite{adamw} optimizer, with a learning rate set to $1 \times 10^{-6}$ for the backbone and a batch size of 128.
+We adopt the pre-trained CLIP ViT-L/14~\cite{clip} as the visual backbone and optimize the entire network end-to-end using AdamW~\cite{adamw}.
+The backbone learning rate is set to $1\times10^{-6}$, and the default batch sizes are 128 for training and 512 for test.
 All experiments are conducted on NVIDIA A100 GPUs.
-To simulate real-world degradation, we incorporate standard data augmentations, including Gaussian blur and JPEG compression, following the protocol in~\cite{lsda,deepfakebench}.
-Regarding the proposed Geometric Semantic Decoupling (GSD) module, we inject it into the final 4 layers of the CLIP encoder by default.We defaultly set the number of orthogonal basis vectors ($K$) to 16.
-We provide detailed ablation studies analyzing the impact of different insertion depths and subspace dimensions in Table~\ref{sec4-tab3}, respectively.
-We report Video-level AUC, Frame-level AUC, and Accuracy (ACC).
+To better simulate real-world degradations, we apply standard data augmentations, including Gaussian blur and JPEG compression, following~\cite{lsda,deepfakebench}.
+For the proposed Geometric Semantic Decoupling (GSD) module, we insert it into the last four layers of the CLIP encoder by default.
+Unless otherwise specified, the learnable modulation parameters are initialized with $a=2$ and $b=1$, the maximum subtraction strength is set to $\lambda_{\max}=1$, and the number of singular vectors used for semantic subspace estimation is set to $k=64$.
+During inference, we adopt Batch-Inference by default for efficiency.
+The effects of the above design choices, including inference strategy, insertion depth, SVD configuration, and GSD module parameters are analyzed in detail in Subsections~\ref{sec6-3} and~\ref{sec6-4}.

-We consider two evaluation regimes: face forgery detection and synthetic image detection. \textbf{Face forgery detection:} We adopt FaceForensics++ (FF++)~\cite{faceforensics++} as the source domain for training, using the High-Quality compression setting (c23) following DeepfakeBench~\cite{deepfakebench}.
-We evaluate generalization along two axes: \textbf{(i) cross-dataset generalization}, where models trained on FF++ are directly tested on multiple unseen target datasets; and \textbf{(ii) cross-manipulation generalization}, where we test on DF40~\cite{df40} with six representative forgery types. \textbf{Synthetic image detection:} We additionally benchmark on UniversalFakeDetect~\cite{univfd} and GenImage~\cite{genimage}, and follow the training/evaluation protocols in~\cite{univfd, genimage}.
-Full dataset lists and generator details are provided in Appendix~\ref{datasets}.